 BP 81236 - 44312 NANTES Cedex 3

-For all employee shareholders, other than those domiciled in the United Kingdom, the United States of America and Canada.
+Questions / answers for all employee shareholders, other than those domiciled in the United Kingdom, the United States of America and Canada

 “How can I connect to Société Générale’s Nominet website if I’ve lost my log-in and password?”